Updated

 - Reflux

-The product labeling does mention some eye diseases.
-None of these eye disorders is maculopathy.
-Instead, the label mentions such eye problems observed in clinical trials as:
+The product labeling does mention some eye diseases and eye problems observed in clinical trials, such as:

 - Retinal hemorrhage,